New Music: Solidstar – Eleganza — Nigeria Today

 New Music: Solidstar – Eleganza

+He teams up with talented producer, Kel P to serve up a groovy dancehall tune tipped to rock the air waves and heat-up the dance floor.

+“Eleganza” is released under his own Shaba Entertainment imprint and his newly signed handlers, ONE Management.

-The post New Music: Solidstar – Eleganza appeared first on INFORMATION NIGERIA.
+The post New Music: Solidstar – Eleganza appeared first on BellaNaija – Nigeria breaking & top news to the World 24/7.
+Read Today.

 Do you have something awesome to share with the world?
 Click here to share